-Youth Farm serves youth year-round in the Powderhorn/Central, Lyndale, Hawthorne/Harrison Neighborhoods in Minneapolis.
-In Saint Paul we serve the Frogtown and West Side neighborhoods.
-Young people that live or go to school in one of these neighborhoods are eligible for our programming including summer program.
+Youth Farm serves youth year-round in the Hawthorne/Harrison neighborhoods of north Minneapolis and the Frogtown and West Side neighborhoods of St. Paul.
+Young people that live or go to school in one of these neighborhoods are eligible for our programming including during our growing season.

 Neighborhood Based Programming

 Place matters.
-By grounding our work in neighborhoods, young people, their families and neighbors feel greater ownership, accountability, and understanding of the powerful role youth play in a community.
-Strong intergenerational and intercultural relationships among youth, parents, business owners, churches, schools, community centers, and neighbors, connects youth and adults in each neighborhood, creating a long term foundation for social change.
+By grounding our work in neighborhoods, young people, their families and their neighbors feel greater ownership, accountability and understanding of the powerful role youth play in a community.
+Strong intergenerational and intercultural relationships among youth, parents, business owners, churches, schools, community centers and neighbors connects youth and adults in each neighborhood, creating a long term foundation for social change.

-Youth Farm operates programs in five neighborhoods in the Twin Cities: Lyndale and Powderhorn in South Minneapolis, Hawthorne in North Minneapolis, Frogtown and the West Side of St. Paul.
+Youth Farm operates programs in three neighborhoods in the Twin Cities: Hawthorne of north Minneapolis and Frogtown and the West Side of St. Paul.
 Each has a unique character, are economically, ethnically, and racially diverse, but each has identified community-building activities centered on youth as a high priority.

 Recruitment Focus for all Neighborhoods

-The question of “Where we do our work” is intentional, similarly so is the question “Who has access to our programs”.
-Through recruitment for our school year and summer programming, it is our aim for all classes and programming to be a microcosm of the neighborhood itself.
+The question of “where we do our work” is intentional, similarly so is the question “who has access to our programs.”
+Through recruitment for our school year and growing season programming, it is our aim for all classes and programming to be a microcosm of the neighborhood itself.
 Because the content of our work relies on both assets and challenges within a neighborhood, our model is most impactful when the youth participating mirror that neighborhood.
 We do not aim to only engage or serve “underserved” youth, just as we do not seek to merely sign up the first 40 youth that express interest in Youth Farm.
-We aim for our programs and its participants to look like, have similar life experiences, struggles, and successes as the neighborhood as a whole.
+We aim for our programs and their participants to look like, have similar life experiences, struggles, and successes as the neighborhood as a whole.
 It is this diversity of experiences, cultures, assets and struggles that allow for transformative youth development work.

 Given the above as context, Youth Farm stands by the following core values as a guide to recruitment and youth engagement:

 - Youth Farm’s model is only effective when youth are present and engaged.
-Youth themselves should be the ones expressing interest and participation in both school year and summer programming.
-Youth should be able to commit to being engaged in a minimum of 80% of program days (school year and summer).
+Youth themselves should be the ones expressing interest and participation in both school year and growing season programming.
+Youth should be able to commit to being engaged in a minimum of 80% of program days (school year and growing season).

-- Youth Farm is stronger when youth participate in the school year and summer programming.
+- Youth Farm is stronger when youth participate in both the school year and growing season programming.
 We know (from research and our own experience) that outcomes are greater the more consistent the participation is, and registration should reflect that.